Why US companies need a German VAT registration

 Germany's preferred (and sometimes required) method for paying VAT is SEPA Direct Debit from a EUR-denominated account.
 Most US banks can't issue a SEPA-capable IBAN.
 The standard workaround is a Wise Business account (free EUR IBAN) or Payoneer.
 The Vaytax onboarding flow includes SEPA mandate generation and IBAN validation.

 Every letter from the tax office will be in German.
-A licensed Steuerberater is legally empowered to act as your representative — we open, translate, and respond to all Finanzamt letters as part of the service.
+A licensed tax advisor is legally empowered to act as your representative, we open, translate, and respond to all tax-office letters as part of the service.

 No fiscal representative required